Act 1: BRADLEY 4:18

 If you enjoyed the show, please click the button below to donate.
 Every penny will help us continue to create new art and support our freelancers and artists now and in the future.
 Any donation you can give is hugely appreciated!

-To celebrate our 20th anniversary, we're returning with a brand new live dance show called Deluxe.
+To celebrate our 20th anniversary, we've got a brand new show called Deluxe.
 It will fuse beautiful dance with original music in our unmistakable style, including collaborations from some of the world’s most inventive and thought-provoking choreographers and composers.
-Deluxe will embark on a nationwide UK tour from March to May, including three shows at London’s Sadler’s Wells between 25 and 27 March.
+Deluxe was going to embark on a nationwide UK tour from March to May 2020, including three shows at London’s Sadler’s Wells between 25 and 27 March, which was cancelled in March after the final performance at the Leicester Curve.
 Deluxe is a co-production with Sadler’s Wells.

-The new show will see Shanghai-based dancer and choreographer Xie Xin make her UK debut choreographing a new piece for the Company dancers, set to an original score by composer Jiang Shaofeng, whilst Maxine Doyle (Punchdrunk) will present work to live jazz music by composer Cassie Kinoshi, of the Mercury Prize-nominated SEED Ensemble.
+The new show sees Shanghai-based dancer and choreographer Xie Xin make her UK debut choreographing a new piece for the Company dancers, set to an original score by composer Jiang Shaofeng, whilst Maxine Doyle (Punchdrunk) presents work to live jazz music by composer Cassie Kinoshi, of the Mercury Prize-nominated SEED Ensemble.

 Our Artistic Directors Michael Nunn and William Trevitt said the following about the show: